brimdata/zed/README.md

 The Zed system provides an open-source, cloud-native, and searchable data lake for semi-structured data.

-Zed lakes utilize a superset of the relational and JSON document data models, but you do not need to create tables or schemas ahead of time to add data.
+Zed lakes utilize a superset of the relational and JSON document data models but do not require up-front schema definitions to add data.
+Zed lakes also provide transactional views and time travel with a `git`-like design pattern based on a journal of commits.
+Using this mechanism, a lake's search indexes are transactionally consistent with its data.

 At Zed's foundation lies a new family of self-describing data formats based on the [Zed data model](docs/formats/zson.md#1-introduction),